PouyaSonej/PouyaSonej.github.io/_pages/about.md

 In this publication, I have introduced two novel filters using mathematical morphology.

-After applying my filters and accompany it with a preprocessing pipeline, I have combined and introduced a method for detecting OD and used V-GAN for detecting BV.
+After applying my filters and accompany it with a preprocessing pipeline, I have combined two traditional method and introduced a more advanced one for detecting OD and used V-GAN for detecting BV.
 Finally, I have explored all automated classification models from traditional to the state-of-art.

 news: At the moment, we are writing our experiments.
 We plan to submit this publication on the last week of December.